awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-launching-software.md

 ### When would I use Launch with EC2 Console instead of Launch with 1\-Click?<a name="when-would-i-use-launch-with-ec2-console-instead-of-launch-with-1-click"></a>

 The 1\-Click Launch option helps you launch quickly using the recommended options\.
 If you prefer more options, such as launching in a VPC or using Spot Instances, then **Launch with EC2 Console** provides the information that you need to launch AWS Marketplace products via channels other than the AWS Marketplace website\.
 Examples include the Amazon EC2 Console or Amazon EC2 APIs\.
-The **1\-Click Launch** option is not supported in the AWS GovCloud \(US\) Region\.

 ### How do I launch an AWS Marketplace product with the Amazon EC2 console?<a name="how-do-i-launch-an-aws-marketplace-product-with-the-ec2-console"></a>